Happy Chinese New Year! Use coupon code NEWYEAR10 for 10% OFF Storewide!

-by Manuka Honey Team March 23, 2020 4 min read
+by Manuka Honey Team March 28, 2022 4 min read

-The Manuka tree (Leptospermum scoparium) is native to New Zealand.
-It’s been used for centuries in traditional medicine.
-Rongoa Maori (traditional Maori healing system) uses the oil of the Manuka tree as an antiseptic, and seeds, bark and leaves to treat diarrhea, pain, inflammation, wounds and burns.
+used for centuries in traditional medicine.
+Rongoa Maori (traditional Maori healing system) uses the oil, seeds, bark and leaves of the Manuka tree.

 Manuka oil is produced using steam distillation not chemicals.
 Small branches and leaves are chopped, soaked and then steam-distilled.
 The steam contains the oil which is then condensed to release pure Manuka Oil.